Teacher Education

 - A criminal background check response that has no records

-The existence of a criminal charge and/or record (misdemeanor or felony) does not automatically preclude candidates from admission to the program, program progression, admission to student teaching or endorsement of licensure.
+The existence of a criminal charge and/or record (misdemeanor or felony) does not automatically preclude candidates from admission to the EPP, EPP progression, admission to student teaching, or endorsement of licensure.
 Each individual circumstance will be evaluated separately by the Chair of Teacher Education and the Certification Officer.

-- Early Childhood Education students – 140 hours (plus WTCS requirements)1
+- Early Childhood Education – 120 hours (plus WTCS requirements)1

 - 1